Frequently Asked Questions

-What happens to students who have special English as Additional (EAL) lessons with Ms. Kristi during PYPx?
+What happens to students who have special English as Additional (EAL) lessons with Ms. Sarah during PYPx?

 English as Additional Language (EAL) Beginner and Intermediate students will continue to attend English support lessons throughout the entire exhibition.
-They will also be closely monitored by Ms. Kristi and the Homeroom teachers during this unit.
-The schedule for EAL Advanced students will change as exhbition approaches.
-Ms. Kristi will work as a facilitator for the Exhibition groups and be heavily involved in working in class to support EAL students who will be working in mixed ability groups.
-She will still work with small groups of EAL2s in her classroom each week, but the number of pull-out sessions will decrease as the exhibition deadline approaches.
+They will also be closely monitored by Ms. Sarah and the Homeroom teachers during this unit.
+The schedule for EAL Advanced students will change as exhibition approaches.
+Ms. Sarah will work as a facilitator for the Exhibition groups and be heavily involved in working in class to support EAL students who will be working in mixed ability groups.

-What happens to students who usually have other learning support lessons with Ms. Lindsey during PYPx?
+What happens to students who usually have other learning support lessons with Ms. Claire during PYPx?